 Few things can tarnish your professional brand quite like a poorly written, misguided email.
-One click of the ‘send’ button, can be the difference between a successful business exchange and a potential HR issue or coworker conflict.
-And while Americans send hundreds of thousands of emails a day, the electronic mail should not be taken for granted.
+One click of the ‘send’ button can be the difference between a successful business exchange and a potential HR issue or coworker conflict.
+And while Americans send hundreds of thousands of emails a day, it should not be taken for granted.

 Whether you’re a senior professional or an office newbie, here are 13 must-remember dos and don’ts of business email etiquette.

 Write a clear, concise subject line that reflects the body of the email.
 Avoid subject lines with,“Hi,” “Touching Base” or “FYI,” and do not leave a subject line blank.

 Remember “Hi” and “Hey” communicate a lack of professionalism and maturity.
 Begin your email with phrases such as “Good Morning,” “Good Afternoon,” “Good Evening” or “Hello.”
 “Good Day” or “Greetings” are other phrases used frequently in the international arena.

 In direct cultures like the U.S., the best practice is for the sender to introduce themselves by first and last name with some background information in the first few lines.
 For example, “Dear Ms. Mandell: My name is Sharon Schweitzer, founder of Access to Culture; I was referred to you by …” or “My name is Sharon Schweitzer and I am an International Business Expert writing to you about …” This is especially important when introducing yourself to new contacts, potential customers, clients and employers who want to know how you received their contact information.